-My personal experiences is with the Church of England where all that is generally true.
-There are other churches, generally categorised as “happy-clappy” where the pace and the volume are much higher, but from my, admittedly limited, experience they are just as monotonous in that they lack any variation.
+My personal experience is largely with the Church of England where all that is generally true.
+There are other churches, generally categorised as “happy-clappy” where the pace and the volume are much higher, but from my admittedly limited experience they are just as monotonous in that they lack any variation.

 What is lacking is any variation in tone, volume, or pace reflecting the meaning of the words being spoken or, indeed, sung at any given moment in the service.

 My background to all this is my experience of amateur dramatics both as an actor and as a director of both children’s and adult theatre.
 In theatre there is a need and a drive to make the script intelligible, and that requires changes of pace, changes in volume, changes in inflection, and more.
 Any reasonable actor, amateur or professional, will almost instinctively know that, and may experiment with different ways of saying lines until they bring out the meaning of it, and that meaning includes the feelings and emotions of the piece.

 And I don’t see any of that in church liturgy.
 I should perhaps give an example, and the one which struck me strongly this morning as it does every time I hear it was the bland and monotonous recitation of The Lord’s Prayer.
 It does of course suffer from massive familiarity and massive repetition, and to be fair it doesn’t help that it is usually said as an ensemble piece.